 Note: All STC members receive a free copy of the 2013-2014 Salary Database.
 The Salary Database is now available!
 All members can download the publication from the link below.

 The 2013-2014 STC Salary Database is sponsored by:

 The STC Salary Database is a tool that can be used to conduct more powerful job searches, make a strong case for a raise, or prepare department payroll budgets.
 The data in the Salary Database are drawn from the United States Bureau of Labor Statistics' (BLS) Occupational Employment Statistics (OES).
-Read a preview of the 2012-2013 Salary Database, with highlights and an overview of the publication.
-Or click on the Salary Guide for Technical Communication Jobs inforgraphic below, with information from this year's Salary Database, for a full-size PNG file.
+Read a preview of the 2013-2014 Salary Database, with highlights and an overview of the publication.
+Or click on the Salary Guide for Technical Communication Jobs infographic below, with information from last year's Salary Database, for a full-size PNG file.

 What Does this Year's Salary Database Tell Us?

 This year’s data offers new insights on how the stronger economy has and will continue to influence the demand for technical writers.
 With a stronger economy comes stronger job markets.
 In 2013, the technical communication profession posted its strongest employment gains since the 2007–2009 Recession—more than any other communications field.

 There is a continued importance on globalization and export markets to the U.S. economy in 2013, showing an increase in translators and interpreters.
 Other areas of the economy—consumer spending, business spending and investment, and government spending—are also examined in an economic overview which provides some explanation for the effects on the growth or decline of technical writer staffs in various industries.